SonGohanMetin2/jacg/README.md

 Copying
 ---------
 You can clone this repository and edit the code (e.g. translate the tool), provided that you release your edited code with the same license as this (GNU GPL v3).
-Please refer to COPYING in the main directory.
+Please refer to LICENSE in the main directory and to COPYING in the tool directory.

 Disclaimer
 ------------